navopw/ServerPinger/README.md

 | period | The period in which the ServerPinger should ping the ip addresses | 5000 (milliseconds) |
 | notifytime | The time a server has to be offline or online again to trigger a push notification | 20000 (milliseconds) |

-### Update
-When you update ServerPinger please back up your configuration file and remove it from the folder where the .jar is located, so ServerPinger can generate a new one.
-Then merge your old configuration with the new generated one.

 ### Any suggestions?